amietn/vcsi/README.md

 ## Metadata templates

 `vcsi` now supports metadata templates thanks to jinja2.
-In order to use custom templates one should specify to the template file with the `--template` argument.
+In order to use custom templates one should use the `--template` argument to specifiy the path to a template file.

-Here is an example template file:
+Here is a sample template file:

 ```
 {{filename}}